TIBCOSoftware/snappydata/docs/install.md

 # Download and Install

-SnappyData offers two editions of the product, Community and Enterprise.
+SnappyData offers two editions of the product, SnappyData Community Edition and SnappyData Enterprise Edition.

-The Community edition is Apache 2.0 licensed.
+The SnappyData Community edition is Apache 2.0 licensed.
 It is a free, open-source version of the product that can be downloaded by anyone.
 The Enterprise edition includes several additional capabilities that are closed source and only available as part of a licensed subscription.

 For more information on the capabilities of the Community and Enterprise edition see, [Community Edition/Enterprise Edition Components](additional_files/open_source_components.md).